What is a Bookkeeper?

 - Produce reports, such as balance sheets (costs compared to income), income statements, and totals by account

 - Check figures, postings, and reports for accuracy

-- Reconcile or note and report any differences they find in the records.
+- Reconcile or note and report any differences they find in the records

 Some bookkeepers are full-charge bookkeeping clerks who maintain an entire organization’s books.
 Others are accounting clerks who handle specific tasks.
 These clerks use basic mathematics (adding, subtracting) throughout the day.
 As organizations continue to computerize their financial records, many bookkeepers use specialized accounting software, spreadsheets, and databases.
 Most clerks now enter information from receipts or bills into computers, and the information is then stored electronically.
 They must be comfortable using computers to record and calculate data.
 The widespread use of computers also has enabled bookkeepers to take on additional responsibilities, such as payroll, billing, purchasing (buying), and keeping track of overdue bills.
-Many of these functions require clerks to communicate with clients.
+Many of these functions require bookkeepers to communicate with clients.

 Accounting clerks typically work for larger companies and have more specialized tasks.
 Their titles, such as accounts payable clerk or accounts receivable clerk, often reflect the type of accounting they do.
 Often, their responsibilities vary by level of experience.
 Entry-level accounting clerks may enter (post) details of transactions (including date, type, and amount), add up accounts, and determine interest charges.
 They also may monitor loans and accounts to ensure that payments are up to date.
 More advanced accounting clerks may add up and balance billing vouchers, ensure that account data is complete and accurate, and code documents according to an organization’s procedures.
 Auditing clerks check figures, postings, and documents to ensure that they are mathematically accurate and properly coded.
 They also correct or note errors for accountants or other workers to fix.